 The Falkor expedition was planned as part of the international Hadal Ecosystems Studies program, led by Woods Hole Oceanographic’s Tim Shank, who will be part of the Mariana Trench team.

-The Mariana Trench expedition will also include researchers from run from Whitman College, the University of Aberdeen's Oceanlab, New Zealand's National Instiute of Water and Atmospheric Research, the UK's Natural Environment Research Council, and the National Oceanography Centre, also in the UK.
+The Mariana Trench expedition will also include researchers from Whitman College, the University of Aberdeen's Oceanlab, New Zealand's National Instiute of Water and Atmospheric Research, the UK's Natural Environment Research Council, and the National Oceanography Centre, also in the UK.
 The cruise will run from November 11 to December 12, 2014.
 As those dates approach, please check back and click on the buttons in the upper left corner to follow the Cruise Log and the Expedition Map.